orchid00/ReproducibleResearchThings/PITCHME.md

 ---

-Keeping a copy of all your data (working, raw and completed) in the cloud is incredibly important.
+`Keeping a copy` of all your data (working, raw and completed) `in the cloud is incredibly important`.
 This ensures that if you have a computer failure, accidentally delete your data or your data is corrupted, your research is restorable.

 ---